embive/embive/README.md

 Embive is designed for any error during execution to be recoverable, allowing the host to handle it as needed.
 As so, no panics should occur on release builds, despite the bytecode being executed.

-Currently, it supports the `RV32I[M]` unprivileged instruction set (M extension enabled by default).
+Currently, it supports the `RV32IMZifencei` unprivileged instruction set.

 ## Templates
 The following templates are available for programs that run inside Embive: